Understanding

 What I find most remarkable about our nervous system, is that each state that we inhabit has its own set of core-beliefs, world view and behaviours.

-Consider this: if your nervous system is set to WARNING, no amount of positive affirmations around "I am safe" will go in, the message is in direct conflict with your body signal.
+Consider this: if your nervous system is set to WARNING, no amount of positive affirmations around "I am safe" will go in, the message is in direct conflict with your body signal, your body simply will not believe it yet.

 That is why a large part of Hakomi Therapy is about bringing our attention back to our most resourced state and leaning in to our story (and all the somatic sensations that go along with that).
 We do this with the aid of Mindfulness, Non-Violence and holding space with Unconditional Kindness.